Disclaimer

 Upon exiting the Fund, under Section 46B of the Income Tax Act 1959, tax is to be applied to all Member benefit payments at the time of exit.
 Tax is applied only on the Employer and interest component of Members' Super balances.
 The Member contribution component is not taxed.

-How much gets taxed?
+What gets taxed?

-Less than 5 years | Marginal rate of Tax |
+| Less than 5 years | Marginal rate of Tax on Employer contributions and accumulated interest |

-Greater than 5 years but less than 9 years | The lesser of 15% OR the marginal tax rate |
+| 5 years to less than 9 years | The lesser of 15% or the marginal tax rate on the Employer contributions and accumulated interest | Not changed |

-The lesser of 8% or the marginal tax rate |
+| 10 to less than 15 years | The lesser of 8% or the marginal tax rate on Employer contributions and accumulated interest | Not changed |

 |